Complex non-Markovian dynamics and the dual role of astrocytes in Alzheimer's disease development and propagation: Introduction

 The rest of this paper is organized as follows.
 In Sect. \ref{sec2}, we formulate the temporal models for AD progression for both cases: absence and presence of memories.
-The equilibrium points and their stabilities for the temporal model are discussed in Sect. \ref{sec3}.
-In Sect. \ref{sec4}, we extend the temporal model in a subset of Euclidean space and then into the network to integrate brain connectome data.
-Exhaustive numerical simulation results are presented in Sect. \ref{sec5} to analyze the dual role of astrocytes and the memory effect in AD progression.
-Finally, the conclusions and future directions are presented in Sect. \ref{sec6}.
+The equilibria and their stabilities for the temporal model are discussed in Sect. \ref{sec3}.
+In Sect. \ref{sec4}, the temporal model is enlarged inside a subset of Euclidean space and then incorporated into the network to include brain connectome data.
+Comprehensive numerical simulation outcomes are displayed in Sect. \ref{sec5} to analyze the dual role of astrocytes and the memory effect in AD progression.
+Finally, outcomes and future prospects are discussed in Sect. \ref{sec6}.